OWASP/AppSec-Israel-2017/WIA.md

 Whether you're a student, a fresh graduate or already working in the industry, this event is for you!

 [Please register for a WIA ticket here](Register).

+This WIA event is being co-hosted with SheCodes Israel, and is organized by:

+- Shira Shamban (Dome9, SheCodes)
+- Keren Elazari (Tel Aviv University)